Conforto HR in 9th, Mets overcome early gaffe to top Pirates

 The Mets lost four of seven to Pittsburgh in a pair of series surrounding the All-Star break.

-Walker, who pitched in the All-Star Game on Tuesday night, hurt himself with a huge misplay in the first inning.
+Walker, who pitched in the All-Star Game on Tuesday night, hurt himself with a huge misplay in the first inning that led to an argument and the ejection of Mets manager Luis Rojas.

 Bryan Reynolds hit an RBI single and John Nogowski doubled for a quick 3-0 lead, and two walks loaded the bases with one out.